neidigsi/simonneidig_fastapi/README.md

 ### Multi Language Support

 As a freelancer with roots in Germany and based in France, supporting multiple markets is essential.
 The application currently supports German, English, and French.
-For implementation details, see section "Multi Language Support in [./app/README.md](./app/README.md).
+For implementation details, see the section "Multi Language Support" in [./app/README.md](./app/README.md).

 ### Database Access